MaksiRose/paw-and-paper/README.md

 │   │
 │
 └───utils
+│   ...
+│
+└───database
+│   └───profiles
+│	│	...
+│	│
+│   └───servers
+│	│	...
 ```

 - `paw.js` is the main file.
 This is where mongoDB and discord js are started, and the handlers are called.
 - `handlers`
     - `event.js` basically creates a client.on() function for every file that is in the `events` file
     - `commands.js`: In `paw.js`, a [Discord Collection](https://discordjs.guide/additional-info/collections.html#array-like-methods) was created.
 All the files within the subfolders of the `commands` folder are added to that collection.
-- `models`: These contain the mongoDB Schemas we need for the project.
+- `models`: This contains the `modelConstructor.js`, which is called in `profileModel.js` and `serverModel.js`.
 They are called in the `events`, `utils` and `commands` folders whenever a document needs to be found or updated.
 - `commands` is separated into `creation`, `general` and `specific` based on how the commands are used: `creation` contains all the commands needed to create an account, `specific` contains all the commands that are limited to certain users, and `general` contains all other commands.
 - `utils` contains files with code that is used in several files to reduce code length and increase consistency.
+- `database` contains `profiles` and `servers`, which then contain the documents of all servers and users.

 #### Create a new issue